axelstr/adversarial_machine_learning/README.md

-# Iterative, Gradient-Based Attacks on Neural Network Image Classifiers
+# Iterative, Gradient-Based Adversarial Attacks on Neural Network Image Classifiers

 The main goal of the thesis is to investigate the properties of two adversarial attacks and extend them.